kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 };
 ```

-In chains, a sequence of actions is hardcoded (in code).
 In agents, a language model is used as a reasoning engine to determine which actions to take and in which order.
 Agents are like bots/personal assistants that can take actions using external tools based on instructions from the LLM.
 Agents use an LLM to determine which actions to take and in what order.

 To initialize an agent in LangChain, you need to provide a list of tools, an LLM, and the name of the agent to use.
 For example, the agent, `zero-shot-react-description`, consults the ReAct (Reason + Act) framework to select the appropriate tool and relies only on the tool's description.